herseyc/raspastro/Readme.md

 install-indi-driver.sh - Installs an indi-3rdparty driver or library based on user input.
 Helpful to adding new indi drivers after initial build.

-Visit my site at http://www.suffolksky.com/
+Visit my EAA and astronomy site at: http://www.suffolksky.com/

 Shoutout to https://gitea.nouspiro.space/nou/astro-soft-build/ for the great scripts which helped get me going in the right direction.